NeymarJohn/grpc_working/src/csharp/README.md

 gRPC C#
 =======

-A C# implementation of gRPC.
+A C# implementation of gRPC, Google's RPC library.

-Status
+EXPERIMENTAL ONLY
 -----------------

 **This gRPC C# implementation is work-in-progress and is not expected to work yet.**